Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: Numerical Experiments

 We now present the experiment results with the ADMM training algorithm.
 We use \cref{alg:ADMM} to solve the approximate convex training formulation \cref{eq:prac_clean} with the sampled $D_h$ matrices.
-The hyperparameter settings for the experiments are discussed in \cref{sec:ADMMparam}, where we also present guidelines on selecting the ADMM hyperparameters.
+In \Cref{sec:ADMMparam}, we discuss our experiments' ADMM hyperparameter settings and present guidelines on selecting them.